KriVaTri/ESPHome-Update-Manager/README.md

 A custom Home Assistant integration that provides a dedicated panel for managing firmware updates across all your ESPHome devices.

-> **Note:** This integration is intended for users who compile and flash ESPHome updates directly from Home Assistant (using the ESPHome add-on or Device Builder).
+> **Note:** This integration is intended for users who compile and flash ESPHome updates directly from Home Assistant (using the ESPHome app, formerly known as add-on or Device Builder).

 ## Features